yfan117/Multi-threading/README.md

 # Multi-threading
-This a GUI integrated prime number calculator that utilizes multi-threading
+This a GUI integrated prime number calculator that utilize multi-threading